cloudmesh/classes/_sources/lesson/database/mongodb_cluster.rst.txt

   is a replica set, specify the name of the replica set and specify a member of the set.
 In production deployments, all shards should be replica sets.

-.. optional:: You can instead use the addShard database command, which lets you specify a name and maximum size for the shard.
+.. note:: You can instead use the addShard database command, which lets you specify a name and maximum size for the shard.
 If you do not specify these, MongoDB automatically assigns a name and maximum size.
 To use the database command, see addShard.